ChanthMiao/ghc-wiki-mirror/FixedRuntimeRep.md

 repPolyApp = [|| \f x -> f x ||]
 ```

 in which `CodeC (FixedRuntimeRep r1)` indicates that the `FixedRuntimeRep r1` constraint will be satisfied at the splice-site.

+For the moment, we simply avoid emitting `FixedRuntimeRep` Wanted constraints when type-checking typed Template Haskell quotes (the evidence would be thrown away anyway).
+This can change in the future once improvements to typed Template Haskell (such as the introduction of the `CodeC` constraint combinator) are implemented.

 ## Reporting unsolved FixedRuntimeRep constraints